wescale/kubernetes-formation/Day-1_Containers/1-first-docker-commands/tutorial.md

 docker info
 ```

-What are the number of CPU and the memory capacity of or host?
+What are the number of CPU and the memory capacity of the host?

 ## Launch your first container